[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 (3)

-A license to conduct a home improvement business issued to a qualifying applicant of a corporation may be assigned or transferred for the remainder of the license period to another qualifying applicant of the same corporation, provided the corporation provides sufficient proof of consent to transfer from the corporation's President, Chief Executive Officer, Chairperson, sole proprietor (if an "S" corporation), owner (if a limited-liability corporation) or other authorized representative of the corporate entity.
+A license to conduct a home improvement business issued to a qualifying applicant of a corporation may be assigned or transferred for the remainder of the license period to another qualifying applicant of the same corporation, provided the corporation provides sufficient proof of consent to transfer from the corporation's President, Chief Executive Officer, Chairperson, sole proprietor (if an "S" corporation), owner (if a limited-liability corporation) or other authorized a representative of the corporate entity.

 (4)